CambioML/pykoi-rlhf-finetuned-transformers/README.md

 ### Sharable Chatbot UI with Database

-Are you concerned about storing your chat history with chatbots from OpenAI, Amazon Bedrock(:woman_technologist: building now :man_technologist:), or Huggingface?
-With just three lines of code, we enable you to store it locally, ensuring 100% privacy.
+Do you want to store your chat history with LLMs from OpenAI, Amazon Bedrock(:woman_technologist: building now :man_technologist:), or Huggingface?
+With just three lines of code, pykoi lets you to store them locally, ensuring 100% privacy.
 This includes launching a chatbot UI, automatically saving your chat history, and visualizing it on a dashboard.
 Explore the demos below:

 - If you're using a CPU instance, check out [demo_launch_app_cpu.ipynb](https://nbviewer.org/github/CambioML/pykoi/blob/main/example/chatbot/demo_launch_app_cpu_openai.ipynb)
 - If you're using a GPU instance, check out [demo_launch_app_gpu.ipynb](https://nbviewer.org/github/CambioML/pykoi/blob/main/example/chatbot/demo_launch_app_gpu_huggingface.ipynb)